8an3/bane-stack-monorepo/README.md

 - [ ] re-test everything
 - [ ] convert components into a package to be reusable over multiple apps
 - [ ] test react-router in the root project

+## First Time Running Str

+If this is your first time using str, feel free to check out DevStack on vscode marketplace as it was merged with it and hosts a nice ui for str, unless you enjoy the cli more then dont worry about it